Little Broken

 1. In a large dutch oven, heat olive oil over medium-high heat.
 Add onions and red pepper with a pinch of salt and cook until soft, about 5-7 minutes, stirring occasionally.
 Stir in garlic and cook until fragrant, about 30 seconds.

 2. Add ground turkey and cook until no longer pink while breaking it up with a spoon, about 5-7 minutes.
+If meat begins to release water, increase the heat.
 Turkey meat does not have to be cooked through.

 3. Stir in chili powder, cumin, oregano, and cinnamon.
 Season to taste with salt and pepper.
 Cook for about 1 minute while stirring constantly.

 5. Stir in corn and quinoa, and cook for 15 minutes, covered, or until tender.
 Discard bay leaf.
 Stir in cilantro.
-Add juice of 1 lime, optional.
+Optional, add juice of 1 lime.
 Serve with toppings of choice.

 Notes